 Blue Tiger: Mary Butts in Cornwall

 Mary Butts (1890 - 1937) came to live in Sennen in January 1932, initially staying in a rented bungalow.
-The night she and her husband Gabriel Aitken arrived she wrote: The sea is like a blue tiger lying on its side, stretching out a paw… The first-night’s walk, the full moon rising, shining through the wheels of the keltic crosses in St Sennen’s churchyard.
+The night she arrived she wrote: The sea is like a blue tiger lying on its side, stretching out a paw… The first-night’s walk, the full moon rising, shining through the wheels of the keltic crosses in St Sennen’s churchyard.
 I think with Montague [M. R.] James that there are things about in Cornwall at night that are better not talked about (Blondel, 1998).

 In late June 1921 Butts and Maitland went to Cefalù, Sicily, staying with Crowley in his infamous Abbey of Thelema.
 As well as participating in extravagant ceremonies, like the ritual sacrifice of a black cockerel, Butts practiced yoga, meditated, worked on her first novel ‘Ashe of Rings’ and critiqued Crowley’s draft of ‘Magick in Theory and Practice’ .
 At the Abbey various drugs - hashish, cocaine and opium - were in plentiful supply, and Butts returned to England in September more enlightened but more severely drug dependent.

 Ever courting notoriety, in 1922 Crowley caricatured Butts in his fictional ‘Diary of a Drug Fiend’.
 He based the novel’s protagonist, Peter Pendragon, on Maitland, but Butts also appears as a lesser character described as ‘a fat, bold, red-headed slut…pompous, pretentious, and stupid.
 She gave herself out as a great authority on literature; but all her knowledge was parrot, and her own attempts in that direction the most deplorably dreary drivel’.